pvdabeel/prolog/Documentation/Handbook/20-doc-contextual-logic-programming.md

 Context instances support serialization through the knowledge base's `save` and `load` predicates.
-When `kb://save` is called, the cached facts from all registered repository instances are written to a QLC file (`Knowledge/kb.qlf`).
+When `kb://save` is called, the cached facts from all registered repository instances are written to a QLF file (`Knowledge/kb.qlf`).
 On the next startup, `kb://load` reads the compiled file back, restoring all repository instances to their previous state without re-parsing the Portage tree from disk.
-This is what makes portage-ng's startup fast — the full knowledge base (30,000+ ebuilds with all metadata) loads from the QLC file in under a second.
+This is what makes portage-ng's startup fast — the full knowledge base (30,000+ ebuilds with all metadata) loads from the QLF file in under a second.

 ## Further reading